874bowen/herbeauty/README.md

 In this article we are going to build a Next.js e-commerce application for beauty products with Xata and Cloudinary for image management.

 We will cover:
-- Uploading and fetching images from Cloudinary
+- Uploading images to Cloudinary
 - Authentication using nextAuth and Xata using Google
 - Create, Read, Update and Delete operations on a Xata database